 Tacuna Systems found its way into the mockup of the third concept.
 Part of the experiment recorded the force of the shift actuator.
 To do so Dan used an Omega S-type load cell and the Tacuna Systems EMBSGB200 amplifier.
 This setup allowed a comparison of the forces required to shift with and without a synchronizer.

 According to his dissertation, Dan developed these designs in partnership with a major high-performance car company.
-Dan continues to refine his design, noting other concepts are possible using a system-level framework such as the one he created in Figure 1.
-So sometime maybe in the not so distant future, performance vehicle drivers may achieve that driving nirvana of speed, range and fuel economy in their favorite sportscar.
+Dan continues to refine his design, noting that other concepts are possible using a system-level framework such as the one he created in Figure 1.
+In the near future, high-performance vehicle drivers may finally achieve that driving nirvana of speed, range, and fuel economy in their favorite sports car.

 For more information, check out Dan’s web site at: DanDorsch.mit.edu.